imbrn/awesome-react-steps/README.md

 ## Contributing

 Open an issue if you encounter a bug or want some new feature.
-We will apreciate if you write us some pull requests too.
+We will appreciate if you write us some pull requests too.

 ## License